 What is the biggest challenge facing legalization on a state level?

-The biggest problem right now that Colorado faces is that they were the first.
+The biggest problem right now that Colorado’s facing is that they were the first.
 Any mistakes or flounders made are only blessings to the other legalization movements of other states.
 As the other states come to terms with legalization they may use Colorado (and probably Washington) as a template, keeping what works and disregarding what did not work.

 A national level?

-The biggest challenge to legalization on a national level is two fold.
-One is breaking down the long held prejudices against cannabis — -that it is a "drug" in the same context as heroine or methamphetamine.
-It's all about context.
+The biggest challenge to legalization on a national level is two-fold.
+One is breaking down the long-held prejudices against cannabis — -that it is a “drug” in the same context as heroin or methamphetamine.
+It’s all about context.
 Secondly, helping people who already feel there is nothing wrong with cannabis to be comfortable enough to come out and talk about it with their friends and relatives.